Updated January 2023

 A hunter who applies for or purchases a deer, antelope, elk, moose, or wild buffalo license may donate $1 or more in addition to the price of each license.
 These contributions help pay for processing and distribution of the donated game to feeding programs statewide.

 There is no cost or processing fees for donated meat.
 Legally harvested big game animals can be donated (deer, elk, antelope, moose, and wild bison) to any participating processor in Montana (see Authorized Processors below).
 Roadkill will not be accepted.
 Simply deliver the big game to the nearest participating meat processor and let them know you wish to donate all or part of the animal.
-The wild game will then be distributed to Montanans in need through Montana Food Bank Network’s partner agencies.
+The wild game will then be distributed to Montanans in need through Montana Food Bank Network’s network partners.

 If a hunter desires to retain part of the meat, the meat processor will take a photocopy of the carcass tag to remain with the donated meat.
 The original license will stay with the hunter’s meat and/or trophy.